 Inspiration Games is a day to celebrate and acknowledge the achievements of Junior Year (Grade 7) students successfully completing the first year of the Program and moving on to the next exciting stage.

-Every year we offer a number of $1,000 Good Citizen Scholarships awarded to exceptional kids in our Program to support their post secondary education.
-These scholarships are based not only on good academic performance, but also on the impact the recipients are making in their community.
+Every year we offer a number of $1,000 Good Citizen Scholarships for Senior Year students.
+These scholarships are not based solely on academic achievements, but also on the impact the recipients are making in their community.

-This fun-filled day includes lively programming including: awards, scholarships, entertainment, speakers, food, a photo area and more.
+This fun-filled day includes lively programming including: awards, scholarships, entertainment, speakers, food, a photobooth area and more.